What Is Implantation Bleeding and When Does It Occur?

 What Is Implantation Bleeding?

-Implantation bleeding is a normal occurrence in early pregnancy.
-It’s a light spotting that may occur when a fertilized egg attaches to the wall of the uterus, where it can begin growing.
-This light bleeding happens because the lining of your uterus contains blood vessels and vascular tissue, so, when the fertilized egg embeds itself into the wall it can cause some of the lining to break away—hence the bleeding.
+Implantation bleeding is a normal part of early pregnancy and often occurs as slight bleeding after conception.
+This light spotting happens when a fertilized egg attaches to the wall of the uterus, where it can begin growing.
+The lining of the uterus contains a rich network of blood vessels, and as the fertilized egg embeds itself, a small amount of the lining may shed, causing implantation bleeding.

 When Does Implantation Bleeding Occur?

-Some women may not experience implantation bleeding at all, while others may simply not notice it.
+Some people may not experience implantation bleeding at all, while others may simply not notice it.
 If you do experience implantation bleeding, this commonly occurs around 10 to 14 days after conception—when a fertilized egg becomes attached to the lining of your uterus.
+Some may wonder, “How long after sex does implantation bleeding occur?”
+It’s important to remember that conception doesn’t necessarily happen on the same day as intercourse.
+Sperm can live in the reproductive tract for up to five days so implantation may occur several days after sex.
+Generally, implantation spotting may appear close to the time of a missed period, which can sometimes lead to confusion between implantation bleeding and a menstrual period.

 How Long Does Implantation Bleeding Last?